Dido-D-B/NLP_Tweet_Disaster_Classifier/README.md

    - Trained CNN + tokenizer loaded in Streamlit app
    - User can:
      - Enter custom text
-     - Generate a random tweet from test set
+     - Generate a random tweet from the test set
      - View preprocessing steps and prediction probability
      - Model summary & EDA pages